aayushme/GeeksMan-2k21-Backend/README.md

-# To setup on host from source code
+# To setup the backend on host from source code
 * Add an env file name dev.env inside the config folder with the env variables shown in example.env
 * Type the following command to start the server
 * npm run dev

+# To setup the frontend on host from source code
+* First install node modules inside the frontend folder using npm i command
+* Type the following command to start the local development server
+* npm start

 ## Communication
 Feel free to discuss email us at cedept@geeksmanjcbust.in